What constitutes ‘weapons’ in the Cortii?

-Personal loadout, for some reasons I hope will be obvious, isn’t usually made public.
+Personal loadout, for some reasons I hope will be obvious, isn’t something anyone usually makes public.
 No one who survives Cortiian basic training underestimates the value of surprise in a fight.
 However, there are some standard items.
-Uniform regulations dictate a hand laser and a stunner on the belt; every Cortiian in an active unit will carry them, in addition to anything else.
+Uniform regulations dictate a hand laser and a stunner on the belt, so every Cortiian in an active unit will carry them, in addition to anything else.

 A laser is a distance weapon